evangatte/LWC_Portfolio/README.md

-## Lightning Web Components built on Salesforce Experience Cloud
+# Lightning Web Components built on Salesforce Experience Cloud

 ### Components

-#### Navbar Component
+#### Navbar Component:

-- A Navbar component that has configurable links as well as links for all of the top level categories.
-- This component uses one Apex class `Categories` which returns all of the top level categories as well as their children.
+	- Links whos text and URL are configurable through experience builder.
+	- Dynamic category links which are acquired using the `Categories` apex class.
+	- A Logo image thats configurable in experience builder by selecting CMS content.

 ---